-Lieutenant General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana from Jackson, initially thought that Major General Ulysses S. Grant’s Federal army had given up trying to capture Vicksburg and was returning to Memphis.
-But by the 18th, Pemberton was convinced that Grant was not giving up, but instead planning to assail Vicksburg from the south.
+Lieutenant-General John C. Pemberton, commanding the Confederate Department of Mississippi and East Louisiana, initially believed that Major-General Ulysses S. Grant had given up trying to capture Vicksburg and was bringing his Federal Army of the Tennessee back to Memphis.
+But by April 18, Pemberton was convinced that Grant was not giving up, but instead planning to attack Vicksburg from the south.
 Pemberton was also convinced that he did not have the resources to stop Grant.
 He wrote President Jefferson Davis:

 “There are so many points to be defended at this time–Vicksburg, Grand Gulf, Port Hudson, Snyder’s Mill, and Fort Pemberton–that I have only twenty-eight guns at Vicksburg.
 Vicksburg and Port Hudson, and if possible Grand Gulf, ought to be greatly strengthened in guns… A large supply of ammunition and projectiles should be constantly forwarded.”

 Pemberton asked Lieutenant-General Edmund Kirby Smith for help since Grant’s army was in Louisiana, which was part of Smith’s Trans-Mississippi Department.
 But Smith’s resources were tied up trying to stop Major-General Nathaniel P. Banks’s Federal Army of the Gulf from capturing Port Hudson.
 So all Pemberton could do was to try to strengthen the defenses at Grand Gulf.